How To Invest In REITs

 REITs And Taxes

-Before you do your taxes, the REIT will send you an IRS Form 1099-DIV that will report your dividends and capital gains.
-You can find out more the way a REIT is taxed here
+Before tax season, the REIT will provide an IRS Form 1099-DIV reporting your dividends and capital gains.
+You can learn more about REIT taxation here.

 How To Choose A REIT